jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

-- ⚙️ Working on [E-commerce Firebase]
+- ⚙️ Working on [BuscadorCrypto]
+- ⏸️ This proyect is in pause due to not having time with my co-worker [E-commerce Firebase]
 - 🎲 I'am currently learning React and nodejs
 - 📌 Next thing to do: Learn express and mongodb
 - 📚 I normally like to learn new things everyday